How to Make a Static HTML Page Dynamic in Wordpress

 Step 1: Set up a hosting account and install WordPress

-The first step in converting your HTML site to WordPress is to set up a WordPress hosting account and install WordPress.
+The first step in converting your HTML site to WordPress is to set up a hosting account for WordPress and install WordPress.

 Before you begin the installation process, you will need to choose a domain name for your site and then set up the hosting account.
 A domain name is the web address that people will use to access your site, such as "www.yoursite.com".
 Hosting is the service that allows your site to be accessed by others on the internet.